Exoplanets as Sub-GeV Dark Matter Detectors

 We explore the potential to discover DM using \textit{exoplanets} -- planets outside our solar system.
 We will use the term ``exoplanets'' to refer to the broader class of all extra-solar planets (including rogue planets), as well as brown dwarfs, which exist at the planet-star boundary.
 The general setup of this idea is as follows: particle DM in the galactic halo can scatter with exoplanets, lose energy, and become gravitationally captured by the exoplanet.
 The captured DM accumulates and may annihilate, releasing its mass energy to heat exoplanets.
 Assuming that the annihilation rate is in equilibrium with the scattering rate (see Supplementary Material), the annihilation heat measured by upcoming infrared telescopes allows for a new probe of the DM scattering rate.

 We will show that this leads to new sensitivities to scattering cross sections between about $10^{-37} - 10^{-25}$~cm$^2$ in the sub-GeV mass range.
 This range of elastic interactions is expected in models with thermally produced sub-GeV DM, see e.g. Refs.~\cite{Hochberg:2014dra,Smirnov:2020zwf}.
 This cross section range is bounded by sufficiently weak DM interactions for DM to drift to the core and accumulate, and sufficiently strong DM interactions to produce a detectable DM heat flux.
 This requires the annihilation rates to be larger than a lower bound provided by the capture and annihilation equilibration condition.
 For e.g. $2 \rightarrow 2$ annihilation, we will show that the thermally averaged cross section must be greater than about $10^{-37} - 10^{-34}\,\text{cm}^3/\rm s$ depending on the target, such that both $s-$ and $p-$wave annihilation can be probed (see Supplementary Material for more details).
-The lower DM-mass sensitivity is truncated by DM evaporating from the exoplanet (and therefore not annihilating to produce any heat), with sensitivity extending down to about 4 MeV (30 MeV) for Brown Dwarfs (Jupiters).
+The lower DM-mass sensitivity is truncated by DM evaporating from the exoplanet (and therefore not annihilating to produce any heat), with sensitivity depending on the DM model.
 While higher DM masses can also be probed with exoplanets, we will focus on the MeV$-$GeV mass range, as this features a new cross section range that has not been probed by direct detection or other experiments.

 There are many advantages of using exoplanets to search for DM over other celestial bodies.
 These include:

 \textbf{A rapidly accelerating research program:} Until 1992, we didn't even know if exoplanets existed.
 Almost all exoplanets we now know were only discovered in the last decade, with the majority found in the last five years~\cite{catalog}.
 The exoplanet program is clearly rapidly growing (see Supplementary Material for details of many new experiments).
 This provides ample motivation to consider new ways this exploding research area can be used to probe new physics.